 The estimated negative coefficient on BATTERYjt×SCREENjt indicates that the representative consumer’s preferences for hours of usage time supported by the tablet’s battery decrease with screen size.
 Large screens have more surface area and require more power to light up.
 Because larger devices usually have a larger battery to support their additional power consumption, consumers with these devices may have lower marginal valuations for battery capacity.
 The estimated positive coefficient on BATTERYjt×CPUjt indicates that the representative consumer’s preferences for hours of usage time increase with CPU speed.
 Because flagship CPUs consumer more power than low- and mid-range CPUs, consumers with these devices may have higher marginal valuations for battery capacity.
 The estimated positive coefficient INDIRECTjt×TRENDt indicates that consumer preferences for the sales distribution channel change dramatically during the sample period.
 For example, during the second quarter of 2010, the representative consumer does not value a tablet that is that is indirectly sold to them by an independent retailer.
 During the third quarter of 2019, the representative consumer is willing to pay $45.38 (s.e. = 4.16) for a tablet that is indirectly sold to them by an independent retailer.

 We use the estimated demand parameters and observed prices and sales to calculate own- and cross-price elasticities of demand for the 176 products in the last quarter of our sample.
 Brand-level price elasticities of demand are reported in Table 4 and are similar to previous studies.
 The own-price elasticities range from –3.82 to –6.33 and the cross-price elasticities range from small positive values to 0.203.
 Tables C1 and C2 in Appendix C also show that the brand-level own-price elasticities are similar for indirect and direct tablet sales.
 The own-price elasticities for direct sales for the vertically-integrated firms Amazon, Lenovo, RCA, and Samsung are, on average, about three percent lower in absolute value than their elasticities for indirect sales.
-The own-price elasticities for direct sales for Apple, HP, and Microsoft are, on average, about eleven higher than their elasticities for indirect sales.
+The own-price elasticities for direct sales for Apple, HP, and Microsoft are, on average, about eleven percent higher than for indirect sales.
 Microsoft is an outlier with an average own-price elasticity of demand for direct sales of -5.20 that is substantially bigger than their average own-price elasticity of demand for indirect sales of -3.78.

 We also use equations (12) through (14) to calculate the J × J matrix of derivatives of retail prices with respect to all wholesale prices, Pw, or the pass-through effects.
 The elements of Pw are first obtained by total differentiation of the retailer’s first-order conditions with respect to wholesale prices.
 Equations (13) and (14) show that the elements of Pw are described by the J × J × J array of second-order derivatives of retail market shares with respect to all retail prices.
 This array includes the partial effects for firms supplying products in upstream and downstream markets and their calculation becomes very complicated and time consuming with multiple, manufacturers, retailers, and products.